Anais-Y/Emotion-Recognition-with-4DRCNN-and-DGCNN_LSTM/README.md

 ## Results

-Based on our private dataset and binary classification problems, 4DRCNN achieved ~80% accuracy, ~60% sensitivity and ~90% specificity; DGCNN_LSTM achieved >75% accuracy.
+Based on our private dataset and binary classification problems, 4DRCNN achieved ~80% accuracy, ~60% sensitivity and ~90% specificity; DGCNN_LSTM achieved ~84% accuracy, ~67% sensitivity and ~91% specificity.

 ## Reference